ioBroker/ioBroker.ham/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) update homebridge and wrapper to 1.4.1 (latest as of today).
 IMPORTANT: Requires also homebridge 1.4.x installed when using global mode and local mode will update to 1.4.x too!
 Check your plugins for updates!
+* (Apollon77) Sync forbidden characters with ioBroker standard - Object IDs might change with this version!
 * (Apollon77) Basically allow to specify http URLS as plugins in the main configuration list (not the tab!)
 * (Apollon77) Also try to register on external accessories like cameras (experimental)